-The Friends of Scarborough Marsh join the Library to present Dr. Phillip deMaynadier, who joins us virtually to introduce the butterflies of Maine, including those we can expect to see in Scarborough.
+The Friends of Scarborough Marsh joined the Library to present Dr. Phillip deMaynadier, virtually to introduce the butterflies of Maine, including those we can expect to see in Scarborough.
 Butterflies and moths (Order: Lepidoptera) are a diverse and ecologically important group of animals and, as with many other pollinating insects, are threatened by habitat loss, pollution, and climate change.
 Phillip’s state-wide research and conservation helps inform the advice he shares about best management practices for butterflies and other pollinators.
 Learn more about this important and intriguing insect from a wildlife biologist who has been studying at-risk wildlife and their habitats with Maine’s Department of Inland Fisheries and Wildlife for 22 years!
-Click here to register for the Zoom link.
+Click here to view his presentation.